surajgupt01/new-repo/README.md

-# new-repo is created  and hello everyone
+# new-repo is created  and hello everyone and this is the third commit